Azure/azure-osconfig/src/modules/securitybaseline/README.md

 ...
 ```

 By returning 0 (success) these empty placeholder checks do not flag any error in the functional recipe tests.
-Try turning one to a non-zero value (error) and the respective functional test check.
+Try turning one to a non-zero value (error) and the respective functional test recipe check will fail, etc.

 For example, for a completed check, `auditEnsureAuditdServiceIsRunning` and `remediateEnsureAuditdServiceIsRunning`: